allcentury/being-an-engineering-leader/me_you_us.md

 #### Personal Growth

 You are not the same person you were 6 months ago, never mind 6 years ago.
 A lot of that was likely due to the different environments you were in.
 In this environment we're in together, I want you to be intentional with your own growth.
-Examples of goals in this area include things like public speaking (conference talks), presentation skills (influencing other engineers, biz folks, product), oral communication, written communication, mental and physical wellness, etc.
+Examples of goals in this area include things like public speaking (conference talks), presentation skills (influencing other engineers, biz folks, product), oral communication, written communication, mentorship, hiring, social good, etc.

 The best personal growth opportunities are ones that benefit you, the team and the business (not always in that order).
 Set real goals, that can be measured.